…

 By Admin 4 Comments

-Video 7 - Future Implications Transportation In this video, Ross discussed the "Future Implications - Transportation", the 7th of 11 videos on "Infrastructure Management, Forecasting the Changes to 2030" Ross mentioned funding shifts from NZTA happening in support of the 'One Network' …
+Video 7 - Future Implications Transportation In this video, Ross discussed the "Future Implications - Transportation", the 7th of 11 videos on "Infrastructure Management, Forecasting the Changes to 2030" Ross mentioned funding shifts from NZTA in support of the 'One Network' approach …

 Continue Reading about Infrastructure Asset Management – Future Implications Transportation →

-Video 5 - Future Implications City and District Planning The 5th of 11 video series, this video talks about how New Zealand city and district plans and statutes will have to cope with future infrastructure management challenges.
-Are you aware of the major changes New Zealand towns and …
+Video 5 - Future Implications City and District Planning This is the fifth of 11 videos in a series that discusses how New Zealand city and district plans and statutes will have to cope with future infrastructure management challenges.
+Are you aware of the major changes in …

 Continue Reading about Infrastructure Asset Management – Forecasting the Changes (Videos 3 and 4) →